-Traynor Environmental carried out a site inspection on the 06th August 2020.
-The inspection consisted of a walkover and visual inspection on and in the vicinity of the site.
+Traynor Environmental carried out site inspections on 06th April 2020.
+The inspection consisted of a walkover and visual inspection of the site and in the vicinity of the site.

 1.2 Methodology

 The methodology used for the flood risk assessment is based on 'The Planning System and Flood Risk Management Guidelines for Planning Authorities' (2009)' and also incorporating the Strategic Flood Risk Assessment.
 The FRM Guidelines require the planning system at national, regional and local levels to: